Gacsam/DSMSPortable/README.md

 ## About DSMSPortable:
-DSMSPortable is a command line utility for scripting/deploying edits to FromSoftware games, and merging or comparing various types of game files, powered by DSMapStudio's core libraries. **For applications other than scripting or mod deployment, use [DS Map Studio](https://github.com/soulsmods/DSMapStudio#readme) instead.**
+DSMSPortable is a command line utility for scripting/deploying edits to FromSoftware games, and merging or comparing various types of game files, powered by DSMapStudio's core libraries. **For applications other than scripting, merging, or mod deployment, use [DS Map Studio](https://github.com/soulsmods/DSMapStudio#readme) instead.**

 ### DSMSPortable Error Codes
 * <0 .NET not installed